byjg/docker-php/docs/building.md

-# Building the image
+# Building the Image

 Docker PHP Image uses [buildah](https://buildah.io/) to build a compatible [OCI container image](https://opencontainers.org/).

-The image is compatible to all platforms, and it is capable to run on docker, podman, kubernetes and any other compatible with the OCI specification.
+The image is compatible with all platforms and is capable of running on Docker, Podman, Kubernetes, and any other container runtime compatible with the OCI specification.

-## Preparing the environment
+## Preparing the Environment

 Requirements:
 * Python 3.x
 * buildah

-There is no necessary have docker installed, however you need to have the `buildah` on your machine.
+It is not necessary to have Docker installed; however, you need to have `buildah` on your machine.

-If you are using an ubuntu/debian system you can use the provided script `install-buildah-ubuntu.sh` to install it.
+If you are using an Ubuntu/Debian system, you can use the provided script `install-buildah-ubuntu.sh` to install it.

-## Command to build
+## Command to Build

 ```text
 usage: build.py [-h] [--debug] [--build-base]